 • Preparation to lead at the forefront of global security, protecting nations, corporations, and individuals in an era defined by technology and risk.

-Located in the heart of Washington, DC, GW Law offers unparalleled access to the federal agencies, courts, and policy organizations that shape the nation’s national security and cybersecurity landscape.
-Students benefit from proximity to government institutions, industry leaders, and professional networks that bring classroom learning to life — opening doors to unique career opportunities in cyber defense, intelligence, and security policy.
+Located in the heart of Washington, DC, GW Law can draw on our unparalleled access to the federal agencies, courts, and policy organizations that shape the nation’s national security and cybersecurity landscape.
+Students — no matter where they are — benefit from our faculty's "insider" expertise that comes from decades of experience in government, military, corporate, or nonprofit sectors.
+Our professional networks bring your classroom learning to life — opening doors to unique career opportunities in cyber defense, intelligence, and security policy.

 Request Information